Saucy2: Fast Symmetry Discovery

 Graph Automorphism from Wolfram Mathworld

-P. T. Darga, K. A. Sakallah, and I. L. Markov, “Faster Symmetry Discovery using Sparsity of Symmetries”, Proceedings of the 45st Design Automation Conference, Anaheim, California, June 2008. [pdf] [ppt] [empirical results].
+P. T. Darga, K. A. Sakallah, and I. L. Markov, “Faster Symmetry Discovery using Sparsity of Symmetries”, Proceedings of the 45th Design Automation Conference, Anaheim, California, June 2008. [ppt] [empirical results].

 Paul T. Darga